 The distances from the end of your pinky finger to the end of your thumb is how far your mouth should be from the microphone.
 Although I would recommend experimenting with different distances.

 Sometimes you will want to achieve different results and knowing how the distances between your mouth and the microphone can impact your recordings is very useful.

 If you’re a vocalist then you’re going to need a studio microphone to record your vocals.
-I’ve written an in-depth guide to the best microphones on the market and why you need them in your music studio.

 5. Hydrate Yourself

 Keeping yourself hydrated is so important and is often under appreciated and not taking as seriously as it should.
 A dehydrated throat can sound harsh and croaky.
 It can also stop your voice from being as clear as it could be, and may not be able to travel across the room as well as it should be when performing live.